Please pray for the repose of the soul of the mother of one of our parishioners and for the conversion of her family.

 “All his credentials indicate that he is associated with some division of the Orthodox Church.
 The Catholic Church has no claim on him and he has no Canonical connection with the Catholic Church.”

 Regarding this February 14, 1975 letter, Fr.
 Pfeiffer, at the 49 minutes & 30 seconds mark of his sermon, states that it shows that William Moran is a Catholic because he was accepted as a priest by a Ukrainian Catholic bishop for his eparchy.
 I object!
 If the Catholic Church authorities were in their Catholic minds, I would not object.
 However, we know that since Vatican II the Church authorities have gone mad with ecumenism.
 Let us remember that Pope Paul VI lifted the excommunication of the ecumenical patriarch of the schismatic Orthodox, Athenagoras I, on December 7 1965.
 Therefore, the spirit of ecumenism was running high at that time (Pope Paul VI was still alive in 1975).
-It could well be that Bishop Borecky himself was caught up in that spirit and that therefore a priest ordained by an Orthodox bishop did not need to formally renounce his Orthodox religion.
-Later on, I will show evidence that points to this.
+I don’t know for sure, but it may have been that Bishop Borecky himself was caught up in that spirit and that therefore a priest ordained by an Orthodox bishop did not need to formally renounce his Orthodox religion.

 Regarding William Moran being incardinated into the Eparchy of Toronto, it is clear that he was NOT incardinated into the Eparchy of Toronto.
 I emphasize this because I have heard Fr.
 Pfeiffer repeatedly state that William Moran was incardinated into the Eparchy of Toronto.
 Even if we don’t take Fr.
 Bilinsky’s testimony into account, the February 14, 1975 letter itself states the following: